Building a Park

-- The department is upgrading the existing softball infield at Stevens Field with the City’s first synthetic turf infield.
+- The department upgraded the existing softball infield at Stevens Field with the City’s first synthetic turf infield.

-- An expanded Rose Garden shelter recently opened at Priest Point Park, replacing a popular facility that was both outdated and had reached the end of its design life.
+- An expanded Rose Garden shelter opened at Priest Point Park, replacing a popular facility that was both outdated and had reached the end of its design life.

-- Yauger Park ballfield lights on fields two and three will be fully replaced.
+- Yauger Park ballfield lights on fields two and three have been fully replaced and upgraded to LED.

-- The department is working to develop a new playground and pathway at Margaret McKenny Park.
+- In 2018, the department will install a new playground and pathway at Margaret McKenny Park.

-- After twenty years of operation, the Heritage Fountain mechanical system has been fully replaced.
+- After 20 years of operation, the Heritage Fountain mechanical system has been replaced.

 - The West Bay Park & Restoration Master Plan process is underway and is estimated to be completed by the end of 2018.

 - The department continues to make ongoing investments in Percival Landing, most recently completing $300,000 of repairs to keep the Landing safe and open.

 - Construction has begun to remove blight from the Isthmus properties, while also developing a new interim park plaza space.As a component within the next phase of the rehabilitation of Percival Landing, the department is underway with design and permitting of a $3M bulkhead replacement project.

-- In 2017, the department is creating two full-time and two seasonal Park Ranger positions, to provide over 7,000 hours annually of pro-active patrolling in Olympia Parks.
+- in 2017, the department created two full-time and two seasonal Park Ranger positions, to provide over 7,000 hours annually of pro-active patrolling in Olympia Parks.

-- The OMPD is providing ongoing funding for the successful Artesian Well Host & Ranger positions.
+- The OMPD has provided ongoing funding for an expansion of the successful Artesian Well Host & Ranger positions.

-- In 2017, The Olympia Center and Percival Landing will have expanded security guard support during all community center operating hours.
+- The Olympia Center and Percival Landing have expanded security guard support during all community center operating hours.